 The short answer to the question asked in the title of this page is generally no, it’s not too late to protect your savings and income if you act as soon as possible.
 Start your Medicaid Crisis Planning right away.

-Your reaction to my answer about protecting your family’s savings and income may be surprise (hopefully a happy surprise) or disbelief (you’re not alone, most people think all is lost) especially if you have been reading my site and generally understand my discussion of the five year look back period ; (commonly referred to (by me) as the “five (5) year clock”).
-Your thinking to yourself, is Fred saying that he can save my parents/family members money even if we don’t have five (5) years to wait before we can apply to Medicaid?
+Your reaction to my answer about protecting your family’s savings and income may be a surprise (hopefully a happy surprise) or disbelief (you’re not alone, most people think all is lost) especially if you have been reading my site and generally understand my discussion of the five year look back period ; (commonly referred to (by me) as the “five (5) year clock”).
+You’re thinking to yourself, is Fred saying he can save my parents/family members money even if we don’t have five (5) years to wait before we can apply to Medicaid?

 It’s all perfectly legal, ethical and has been successfully used with hundreds of families just like yours.
-But every case is different and our past success can not guarantee that it will work for you.
+But every case is different and our past success cannot guarantee that it will work for you.
 I need to evaluate your case.

 Medicaid Crisis Planning “101”

-Protecting a Life Time of Savings and Income For A Married Couple
+Protecting a Lifetime of Savings and Income For a Married Couple

 If you’re married, the community spouse (that’s the spouse who does not presently require Medicaid) is allowed by law to keep for himself or herself a portion of the couples’ countable resources.
 This portion of their resources (aka “assets”) is called the Community Spouse Resource Allowance, or “CSRA”.
 Each year this CSRA amount ($$$) is adjusted to reflect inflation.

 Calculating the CSRA is a challenge.
 You must total up everything of value owned by each spouse individually and/or jointly with others (including each spouse) and divide that number by fifty (50%) percent.
 There is a maximum dollar amount that the community spouse can keep with the balance being subject to spend down unless it is protected.
 Maximizing your CSRA and protecting the excess CSRA is where I come in for you.